 Alice O. Martin is a partner in the Chicago office of Barnes & Thornburg LLP.
 She is a member of the Intellectual Property Department where she concentrates on international patent prosecution, litigation opinions and due diligence investigations.
 Dr. Martin’s practice covers biotechnology, agriculture-plants and animals, medical compositions and devices, laboratory equipment, genetics, treatments and assays for various diseases, surgical techniques, tissue culture methods, stage equipment, computer systems, business methods and waste management and monitoring.

 Dr. Martin was a member of the National Institutes of Health Study Sections and has written more than 100 articles for scientific and legal publications and delivered more than 50 presentations nationally and internationally on scientific and legal issues.
 She was recommended by her peers as a Leading Lawyer in Intellectual Property Law and was selected for inclusion in The Best Lawyers in America® in 2013, 2014 and 2015 in the fields of biotechnology law and intellectual property.
-Dr. Martin has been recognized as an Illinois Super Lawyer and was also listed as a Top-Rated Lawyer for intellectual property in the 2012 Chicago Tribune magazine, an AV Martindale-Hubbell selection-based listing.
+Dr. Martin has been recognized as an Illinois Super Lawyer and was also listed as a Top-Rated Lawyer for intellectual property in the 2012 and 2014 AV Martindale-Hubbell selection-based listing.
 In addition, Dr. Martin was recently recognized by American Lawyer Media and Martindale-Hubbell as a 2013 "Top Rated Lawyer in Intellectual Property."

 Dr. Martin received her M.S. in genetics from the University of Michigan in 1963 and her Ph.D. in biology (genetics) in 1969 from Case Western Reserve University.
 She received her J.D. from Loyola University School of Law, Chicago in 1989.

 Prior to practicing law, Dr. Martin was a Professor of Obstetrics and Gynecology at Northwestern University Medical School as well as a certified Medical Geneticist and Cytogenetics Laboratory director at Northwestern Memorial Hospitals.
+She was the principal investigator on many NIH and NCI research grants.
+This academic and research experience provides insight and understanding of the inventions to be protected by universities.